cucumber-ltd/cucumber-pro-plugin-specflow/README.md

     [ ] TFS Build Line++ issue
     [ ] Replace Cucumber.Java with SpecFlow content type
     [x] Build NuGet from CI
+    [ ] Change error message about GIT BRANCH setting, it should only recommend ENV [ ] Why is it working without sending SHA
+    [ ] How to specify GIT COMMIT (SHA) and BRANCH locally [ ] Remove explicit opt-in for local publishing
+    [ ] Use BUILD_SOURCEVERSION for TFS for revision
+    [ ] Remove smoke test token from code - move it to CI config [ ] make profile name as a top level config setting [ ] make info as default log level
+    [ ] use config file w/o . by default, but allow one with . as well
+    [ ] add json samples to cucumber-json-testdata-generator

 # Questions

-- How to configure profile (now: from config file)
++ How to configure profile (now: from config file) -> OK
-- Should we use INFO as default log level?
++ Should we use INFO as default log level? -> OK
 - How to configure the case, when you want to publish the results to a file, but not send them up?
-- Setting cucumberpro.connection.ignoreerror cannot be applied
++ Setting cucumberpro.connection.ignoreerror cannot be applied -> OK
-- Cannot override file-based config setting with ENV
++ Cannot override file-based config setting with ENV -> change precedence
-- How to release, how to release prelim versions?
++ How to release, how to release prelim versions?
-- Max length for error message, entire json?
++ Max length for error message, entire json? -> not now
-- Including skipped scenario steps (after a failing step): Is this necessary - we don't have them by default.
++ Skip publishing for pull requests? -> will be handled on the server

+# Known Issues

 - Background steps are reported as normal steps, but with a line number pointing to the background step.
 Ok?
-- Skip publishing for pull requests?

-# Known Issues
+- Including skipped scenario steps (after a failing step): Is this necessary - we don't have them by default.
 - No line number for undefined steps
 - Line number for Scenario Outline examples is pointing to the SO header line, type="scenario"
 - Hook errors are not captured